 UNIVERSITY OF PITTSBURGH AT JOHNSTOWNThe Mechanical Engineering Technology department at UPJ has adopted the general and program specific outcomes defined by the ETAC of ABET for Mechanical Engineering Technology Baccalaureate Degree programs.
 Upon completion of their degree, graduates of the UPJ MET program will have demonstrated they have achieved the following general outcomes:

 MECHANICAL ENGINEERING TECHNOLOGY

-- h.
-A recognition of the need for and an encouragement to participate in lifelong learning.
+- an understanding of the need for an ability to engage in self-directed continuing professional development;

 - an understanding of and a commitment to address professional and ethical responsibilities including a respect for diversity;